foxdonut/adventures-reactive-web-dev/client-elm/README.md

     }
 ```

+We've hooked up an external signal into a feature.
+Let's now make the reverse connection.

 ## Passing a Signal out from a Feature

 We've passed a signal from external JavaScript into an Elm feature, but how do we pass a signal out
 from a Feature and back to the external JavaScript?

-In our example, that signal is `editTodo` which comes from `TodoList` and is used to populate the
+In our example, that signal is `editTodo`, which comes from `TodoList`, and is used to populate the
 form.
 Remember that we wrote `todoMainFeature.editTodoSignal` in `Main.elm`.
 We need to return
 `editTodoSignal` from `todoMainFeature`: